vvilhonen/rust-crosscompiler-arm/README.md

 - SSL certificates
 - build essentials
 - Linaro cross compiler
-- many libraries compiled for armv6
+- many libraries compiled for arm

 So it should be able to run `cargo build` on most projects out of the box.
 The path `/source` is a volume where you can mount a Cargo project from the host machine.